-At June 30, 2019, the carrying amount of all Council deposits was \$3,201,243 and the bank balance of all Council deposits was \$3,275,577.
-Of the bank balance, \$250,000 was covered by the FDIC and \$3,025,577 was potentially exposed to custodial credit risk as discussed below because those deposits were uninsured and could be uncollateralized.
+At June 30, 2021, the carrying amount of all Council deposits was \$4,988,975 and the bank balance of all Council deposits was \$5,022,402.
+Of the bank balance, \$250,000 was covered by the FDIC and \$4,772,402 was potentially exposed to custodial credit risk as discussed below because those deposits were uninsured and could be uncollateralized.
 Although all statutory requirements for the deposit of money had been followed, noncompliance with Federal requirements could potentially subject the Council to a successful claim by the FDIC.

 Custodial credit risk is the risk that, in the event of bank failure, the Council's deposits may not be returned.
 The Council has no deposit policy for custodial risk beyond the requirements of State statute.
 Ohio law requires that deposits either be insured or protected by: (1) eligible securities pledged to the Council and deposited with a qualified trustee by the financial institution as security for repayment whose fair value at all times shall be at least 105 percent of the deposits being secured; or (2) participation in the Ohio Pooled Collateral System (OPCS), a collateral pool of eligible securities deposited with a qualified trustee and pledged to the Treasurer of State to secure the repayment of all public monies deposited in the financial institution.
-OPCS requires the total fair value of the securities pledged to be 102 percent of the deposits being secured or a rate set by the Treasurer of State.
-For 2019, the Council's financial institutions were approved for a reduced collateral rate of 50 percent through the OPCS.
+OPCS requires the total fair value of the securities pledged to be 102 percent of the deposits being secured for a rate set by the Treasurer of State.
+For fiscal year 2021, the Council's financial institutions were approved for a reduced collateral rate of 50 percent through the OPCS.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-NOTE 18 - EDUCATIONAL SERVICE CENTER COUNCIL OF GOVERNMENTS - (Continued)
+NOTE 19 - EDUCATIONAL SERVICE CENTER COUNCIL OF GOVERNMENTS - (Continued)

-Investments - As of June 30, 2019, the Council had the following investments and maturities:
+Investments - As of June 30, 2021, the Council had the following investments and maturities: